Convective stability analysis of massive neutron stars formed in binary mergers: Introduction

 Refs.~\cite{DePietri:2018tpx,DePietri:2019mti,Camelio:2019rsz,Camelio:2020mdi,Radice:2023zlw} primarily focused on thermal and/or compositional buoyancy.
 However, the rotational restoring force may be important for the massive NSs since they exhibit rapid and differential rotation~\cite{Shibata:2005ss,Takami:2014zpa}.
 Neglecting its contribution to the criteria for convection will consequently lead to incomplete conclusions.
 The convective instability due to differential rotation was first developed by Reyleigh~\cite{rayleigh_scientific_papers} for an incompressible fluid in a cylindrical container, and was later extended by Solberg~\cite{solberg1936mouvement} and H{\o}iland~\cite{hoiland1941avhandliger} for non-barotropic stars.
 It is commonly called the Solberg-H{\o}iland criterion in astrophysical literature, and has been frequently applied to study the convective stability of black hole disk~\cite{Abramowicz:2011xu,Sekiguchi:2010ja,Fujibayashi:2020qda}.
 For relativistic rotating stars, \citet{Bardeen:1970vja} gave a heuristic argument, while Abramowicz~\cite{Abramowicz:2004tw} provided an intuitive derivation for homentropic stars. \citet{Seguin:1975} gave a more precise and comprehensive treatment for hot and differentially rotating relativistic stars, including heat flow and viscosity.

 In this article, we aim to investigate the convective stability of post-merger massive NSs using three-dimensional, fully general-relativistic simulations that accounts for both rotational and thermal restoring forces, as well as the effects of general relativity.
-Additionally, the mode characteristics will be analyzed in both the matter field and GWs.
-The paper is organized as follows: In Sec.~\ref{sec:methods}, we outline the analysis methods and numerical models employed in this study.
+Additionally, the mode characteristics will be analyzed in both the matter field and GWs. {We emphasize that the goal of this work is not to perform a direct comparison with Refs.~\cite{DePietri:2018tpx,DePietri:2019mti,Radice:2023zlw}.
+Our simulations employ numerical setups—such as the choice of EOS, binary masses, resolution, and hydrodynamical schemes—that differ in several important respects from those used in Refs.~\cite{DePietri:2018tpx,DePietri:2019mti,Radice:2023zlw}.
+These differences motivate an independent and self-consistent analysis rather than a one-to-one comparison.} The paper is organized as follows: In Sec.~\ref{sec:methods}, we outline the analysis methods and numerical models employed in this study.
 In Sec.~\ref{sec:convection}, we present the main hydrodynamic results, focusing on the thermal and rotational properties of the massive NSs in \cref{sec:thermal_rotation}, and a detailed convective stability analysis in \cref{sec:stability}.
 The characteristics of the modes are explored in Sec.~\ref{sec:mode}, including the $m=1$ instability in \cref{sec:one_arm}, the dispersion relation and characteristic frequencies in \cref{sec:dispersion}, and the inertial mode problem in \cref{sec:inertial}.
 Finally, we summarize our findings in Sec.~\ref{sec:summary}.
 Throughout this paper, unless otherwise specified, we adopt geometric units with $c = G = 1$ where $G$ and $c$ are the gravitational constant and speed of light, respectively.